Existence, non-degeneracy and local uniqueness of multi-peak solutions to the fractional Schr\"odinger equation with nearly critical exponent in $\mathbb{R}^N$: Introduction and main results

-The paper is organized as follows.
-In Section 2, we calculate the fractional Laplacians of the core bubbling functions.
-Sections 3 and 4 perform the Lyapunov-Schmidt reduction and use local Pohozaev identities to solve the resulting finite-dimensional problem and prove Theorem \ref{Mth}.
-Non-degeneracy (Theorem \ref{NDth}) is established in Section 5, and local uniqueness (Theorem \ref{thm1.3}) in Section 6.
-Energy expansions and auxiliary estimates are collected in Appendices A and B. Unless otherwise stated, the letter C denotes a generic constant independent of $\epsilon,\;\bm \lambda$ and $\bm\xi$.
+The rest of the paper is organized as follows.
+In Section 2, we compute the fractional Laplacians of the approximate solutions.
+In Sections 3, we perform the Lyapunov-Schmidt reduction argument to reduce the construction of peak solutions to a finite dimensional variational problem.
+In Section 4, we solve the reduced finite-dimensional problem via local Pohozaev identities and prove Theorem \ref{Mth}.
+Section 5 establishes the non-degeneracy of peak solutions (Theorem \ref{NDth}), and Section 6 proves the local uniqueness of such solutions (Theorem \ref{thm1.3}).
+The energy expansions and auxiliary technical estimates are collected in Appendices A and B. Unless otherwise stated, $C$ denotes a generic positive constant independent of $\epsilon,\;\bm \lambda$ and $\bm\xi$.